Translating Classical Buddhism to Modern English

 Notes

 1. This is sūtra no. 8 of the Dīrgha Āgama (T1.1.47a17-9b25).
-It’s direct parallels are DN 25 and MĀ 104. [back]
+Its direct parallels are DN 25 and MĀ 104. [back]

 2. Saptaparṇa Cave.
 C. 七葉樹窟, P. Sattapaṇṇiguhā, S. Saptaparṇaguhā.
-The Chinese translates the location’s name as “Seven-Leaf Tree Cave,” which is a literal translation of P. and S. Saptaparṇa is also the name as the Indian Devil tree (Alstonia scholaris), a medicinal tree native to South and Southeast Asia.
+The Chinese translates the location’s name as “Seven-Leaf Tree Cave,” which is a literal translation of P. and S. Saptaparṇa is also the name of the Indian Devil tree (Alstonia scholaris), a medicinal tree native to South and Southeast Asia.

 Mount Vaibhāra.
 C. 毗訶羅山.
 The Chinese appears to transliterate *Vaihāra, which is attested rarely in BHS. [back]